Alpattex/Landing-Page/README.md

 - `index.html`: The main HTML file that contains the structure and content of the landing page.
 - `css/style.css`: The CSS file that defines the styles for the landing page.
-- `img/background.jpg`: An example image used as the background for the landing page.
-Replace it with your own image or remove it if not needed.

 ## Browser Compatibility